Skip to Content

 Image Transfer

-Dockflow transfers your Docker images to the server via SSH:
+Dockflow transfers your images to the server via SSH.
+The method depends on your orchestrator and container engine:

 docker save image:tag | gzip -1 | ssh user@host "gunzip | docker load"

 No external registry required.
-For multi-node clusters, images are streamed to each node via SSH by default.
+For multi-node Swarm clusters, images are streamed to each node.
 You can optionally configure a Docker registry for faster transfers.

 Stack Deployment